hyper-expanse/semantic-delivery-gitlab/readme.md

 ## Installation

-To install the `@hutson/semantic-delivery-gitlab` tool for use in your project's delivery process please run the following command:
+To use the `@hutson/semantic-delivery-gitlab` tool in your project's delivery process you may either install the package or use our [Docker image](https://gitlab.com/hyper-expanse/open-source/semantic-delivery-gitlab/container_registry).

+To install the package please run the following command:

 ```bash
 yarn add --dev @hutson/semantic-delivery-gitlab
 ```

+For Docker, please see the _Continuous Integration and Delivery (CID) Setup_ section below

 ## Usage